NAMI-THU/IGTPrototypingTool/README.md

-# TrackingDataAnalysisTool
+# IGTPrototypingTool

-A tool to perform data analysis on tools exposed over an OpenIGTLink interface.
+A tool that provides basic functionalities for IGT.
+Tracking and image data can be loaded and displayed.

 # Building
 [![Build Status](https://travis-ci.org/Alfred-Franz/TrackingDataAnalysisTool.svg?branch=master)](https://travis-ci.org/Alfred-Franz/TrackingDataAnalysisTool)